DeviantArt: Creation

 In autumn of 2018, spambots began hacking into an indeterminately large number of long-inactive accounts and placing spam Weblinks in their victims' About sections (formerly known as DeviantIDs), where users of the site display their public profile information.
 An investigation into this matter began in January 2019.
-This situation ended some time in late 2021.
+This situation ended sometime in late 2021, however other forms of spam accounts have since been a common occurrence on the site ongoing as of 2025.

+In November 2022, DeviantArt launched DreamUp, an artificial intelligence image-generation tool based on Stable Diffusion.
+The release of DreamUp led to DeviantArt’s inclusion in a copyright infringement lawsuit, alongside Stability AI and Midjourney.

+In 2024, DeviantArt reported its creators sold over $14 million, and that more than 220,000 users purchased artworks from over 26,000 sellers.

+In 2025, Wix announced that DeviantArt would discontinue DeviantArt Muro on July 15 and switch to DeviantArt Draw.

 Copyright and licensing issues

 There is no review for potential copyright and Creative Commons licensing violations when a work is submitted to DeviantArt, so potential violations can remain unnoticed until reported to administrators using the mechanism available for such issues.
 Some members of the community have been the victims of copyright infringement from vendors using artwork illegally on products and prints, as reported in 2007.
 The reporting system in which to counteract copyright infringement directly on the site has been subject to a plethora of criticism from members of the site, given that it may take weeks, or even a month before a filed complaint for copyright infringement is answered.